-graphicxtras.com > How to use the new live shape line segment tool in Illustrator tutorial
+How to use the live line segment tool in Adobe Illustrator in CC 2017 2015 tutorial

 I generally go to the preferences section and set up the preferences for the smart guide to include most of the features.
 Smart guides can be very useful as well as baffling at times in that sometimes where you expect a smart guide you won't see it and in some places you will.
 I am certain the smart guides will grow and be added to over and over in the next few versions of AI and they are generally worth checking out.
 Set the transformation tools to on and construction guides.
 You can use them without those set on as well.